TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Find the list of instances comprising a node group from the **List of Nodes** tab.

 ### Creating Node Groups
 Along with a new cluster, a default node group is created, but more node groups can be created depending on the needs.
 If higher specifications are required to run a container, or more worker node instances are required to scale out, node groups may be additionally created.
 Click **Create Node Groups** from the page of node group list, and the page of creating a node group shows up.
-Following items are required to create a node group:
+The following items are required to create a node group:

 | Item | Description |
 | --- | --- |